-Are you shocked by the cost of dental work in your home country?
+Are you shocked by the cost of dental work in the UK?
 One way to get high-quality dental work at much lower prices is to visit a dentist in Istanbul.
-With savings of up to 70%, it’s no wonder so many dental tourists flock to the city each year.
+With savings of up to 70%, it's no wonder so many dental tourists flock to the city each year.

-If you’re considering getting dental work like teeth whitening, veneers or implants in Istanbul, there is a lot to think about.
-In this guide we cover some common questions like:
+If you're considering getting dental work like teeth whitening, veneers or implants in Istanbul (or elsewhere in Turkey), there is a lot to think about.
+In this guide, we cover some common questions including:

 - What does dental work in Istanbul cost?

 - How do I choose a dental clinic in Istanbul?